mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

 Lwt
 ~~~

-In Octez, I/O and concurrency are handled using the Lwt library.
+In Mavkit, I/O and concurrency are handled using the Lwt library.
 With
 Lwt you use *promises* to handle I/O and concurrency.
 You can think of
 promises as data structures that are empty until they *resolve*, at
 which point they hold a value.